 How to submit materials: Click the Contribute menu tab and read the Contributor’s Guide for instructions on how to create an account and submit materials online, or watch this short screencast.
 Contact us if you need help or have materials you’d like us to digitize for you.

 Are there other ways to contribute?
 Yes!
-Anyone with a guest account can also comment on submissions, which will help us to provide more information and context.
+Anyone with an approved guest account can also comment on submissions, which will help us to provide more information and context.
 We also invite community members to join the advisory collective to help us manage the archive.
 Contact us for more info.

 Something not working?
 Email firstname.lastname@example.org